 • Download a budgeting app and set up alerts for when you’re overspending.

 • Set reminders for when automatic payments go through or when bills are due so you can deposit funds before those dates.

 • Link your savings and checking account together (check to make sure your bank won’t charge you a fee for this type of overdraft protection).

 Overdraft protection can be useful, but you don’t want to rely on it too frequently.
 Otherwise, you could pay hundreds of dollars in fees that could go towards other goals.
 Think carefully about your cash flow and spending habits to decide whether or not it’s right for you and will help you achieve financial fitness.

 Luckily, there are financial institutions such as SoFi that don’t charge overdraft fees.
 This can help you earn, save, and spend responsibly.
 Banking with SoFi has other advantages as well.
-If you sign up for our Checking and Savings with direct deposit, you will earn a hyper competitive 1.25% APY, pay no other account fees, and have access to your paycheck up to two days early.
+If you sign up for our Checking and Savings with direct deposit, you will earn a competitive APY, pay no other account fees, and have access to your paycheck up to two days early.

 Should I have overdraft protection on or off?

 Whether you should opt into overdraft protection is a personal choice.
 You should weigh some of the factors such as how many fees you are willing to pay, if you are comfortable with declined transactions, and how often you want to check your bank account balance.